Last Updated on February 12, 2022 by MarcyPro

 Finally, the sleeves on an Olympic barbell rotate or spin.
 When lifting heavy weights, the wrists can be pulled into uncomfortable positions, putting a great deal of pressure on the joints.
 Having sleeves that spin helps to eliminate the directional pull that causes this strain.

 Like standard bars, many Olympic bars have knurling in various patterns.
 However, the knurling tends to be much lighter and less pronounced on Olympic bars, simply because the bars are built to accommodate much higher weights.
 A thicker knurling could be irritating when sitting on your shoulders with hundreds of pounds of weight sitting on the bar.

 There are some big differences in the weight plates as well.
-The biggest difference is the plates that fit on to standard and Olympic bars are not interchangeable.
+The biggest difference is the plates that fit on to Olympic bars will not fit standard bars unless they’re made with a special sleeve..
 The plates that fit onto a standard bar will not fit onto an Olympic bar and vice versa.
 This is because Olympic weight plates have a hole with a 2-inch diameter, and standard weight plates have only a 1-inch diameter.

 There are adapters that allow you to use an Olympic plate on a standard bar; however, you can’t use both types of plates on the same barbell.
 Once the adapter is in place on the bar sleeve, the standard plates will no longer fit.
 It is also important to remember the load your barbell can accommodate, since standard bars are not able to hold as much weight as an Olympic bar.

 There are a couple of other differences as well:

 - Olympic plates are covered with a rubber coating, which allows users to drop them without risking damage to the plates, the barbell, or the floor.

 - Some Olympic plates are color coded according to IWF standards.
 Standard plates do not conform to these standards and can vary from brand to brand.